 - Aquarium water testing kit

-- Add two or three inches of gravel to the tank.
+- Put two to three inches of the substrate into the tank.

-- Fill the tank to just below the fill line using dechlorinated tap water.
-Pour the water over an upturned plate or stone so that the gravel isn’t displaced.
+- Add dechlorinated water to just below the aquarium’s fill line.
+I always pour the water over a large stone so that the gravel doesn’t scatter everywhere.

-- To start the nitrogen cycle, add a small amount of ammonia, a pinch of fish food, or some gravel from a mature tank.
+- To begin the nitrogen cycle, add a few drops of pure ammonia, some substrate from a healthy, mature tank, or a pinch of fish food.

-- Rinse your decorations and arrange them in the aquarium.
+- Wash your decorations and add them to the tank.

-- Turn on the heater and filter.
-Live plants require eight to ten hours of light every day for photosynthesis, so use a timer and set it accordingly.
+- Turn on the filtration unit and heater.
+Your plants need eight to ten hours of daily light for photosynthesis, so set a timer if you won’t be around to turn the lights off and on manually.

-Now you must allow the tank to fully cycle before you add any fish.
-Cycling can take anywhere from ten days to four weeks, but you can sometimes accelerate that by adding biological supplements to the tank to encourage the growth of nitrifying bacteria.
+Leave the tank to fully cycle before you add your livestock.
+That process can take from ten days to four weeks, although you can speed things up by adding biological supplements that boost the growth of beneficial nitrifying bacteria.

-While you’re waiting, test the water each day using an aquarium water testing kit.
-Once ammonia and nitrate levels are zero and nitrates are below 20ppm, the cycle is complete, and you can introduce a few small fish.
+Test the water daily using an aquarium water testing kit.
+When ammonia and nitrate levels are zero and nitrates are below 20 ppm, you know that the nitrogen cycle is complete, and you can add a few small fish to the aquarium.

 Health and Disease